markus41/portfolio/docs/cli.md

 - `--host` – Bind address.
 Defaults to `127.0.0.1`.
 - `--port` – Port to listen on.
 Defaults to `8765`.
+- `--workers` – Maximum number of concurrent events.
+Defaults to `5`.

 The command prints the address on `stderr` and blocks until interrupted.